Is a Computer Science Degree Still Worth It in 2026?

 In the past few years, families have begun asking a new version of the same question: Should my teen pursue an AI college major instead of a computer science degree?

-I’ve explored this emerging field in depth — through articles such as Is AI the Right College Major for Your Teen? and AI as an Undergraduate Major, as well as in popular podcasts, including episodes like Artificial Intelligence as an Undergraduate Major: What You Need to Know (TestBright Podcast) and Is an AI Major Right for Your Teen?
+I’ve explored this emerging field in depth — through articles such as Is AI the Right College Major for Your Teen? and complete guide to AI as a college major, as well as in popular podcasts, including episodes like Artificial Intelligence as an Undergraduate Major: What You Need to Know (TestBright Podcast) and Is an AI Major Right for Your Teen?
 (Flourish Coaching Podcast).
 I’ve also delivered national conference sessions on the topic, including “Artificial Intelligence (AI) as an Undergraduate Major” at the Independent Educational Consultants Association (IECA) Spring Conference in Detroit, MI, May 2025.

 The message I emphasize in all of these forums is clear: an AI major is not required for students who want to work in AI.
 Strong foundations in computer science, math, engineering, or data science — combined with smart course selection and research experiences — provide excellent preparation for AI-related careers.